kobajs/clean-gode/README.md

 ## Comments

-> “Don’t comment bad code—rewrite it.” *- Brian W. Kernighan and P. J. Plaugher*
+> Don’t comment bad code—rewrite it. *- Brian W. Kernighan and P. J. Plaugher*

 > Comments are, at best, a necessary evil.
 If our programming language were expressive enough, they aren't needed. *- Uncle Bob*

 My Note: it goes counter of Go project that takes documentation seriously.
 It guides you document as much as possible: type, variable, function, package.

 The documentation seems to be intrinsically part of development cycle.

-*Code changes and evolves. ...
-Unfortunately the comments don't always follow them - can't always follow them*.
+> Code changes and evolves. ...
+Unfortunately the comments don't always follow them - can't always follow them *- Uncle Bob*.

 Once it's part of development cycle, seems to be reasonable that comments will evolve in parallel with the code.

-Martin, Robert C..
-The Robert C. Martin Clean Code Collection (Collection) (Robert C. Martin Series) (p.
-113).
-Pearson Education.
-Kindle Edition.

 This [article](https://blog.golang.org/godoc) tells a little bit about that.